Links on Android Authority may earn us a commission. Learn more.

 Amazon Kindle Fire tablets have their own Amazon App Store, but it falls short compared to the Google Play Store.
 The search giant has created the largest collection of apps and an intuitive, as well as familiar, interface.
 We know many of you are wondering if it’s possible to install Google Play on Kindle Fire devices, and the answer is yes, as your Kindle is an Android device too.
-Today we will show you how it’s done without needing to root your tablet.
+Today we will show you how it’s done without rooting your tablet.

-Warning: Just keep in mind you will need to do a bit of tinkering on your device to install Google Play on Kindle Fire tablets.
+Warning: Keep in mind you will need to do a bit of tinkering on your device to install Google Play on Kindle Fire tablets.
 Though the process isn’t extremely complicated, you want to make sure you know what you are doing and keep in mind only you will be responsible if anything happens to your device in the process.
 Take your time and do your research before doing this.

 How to download and sideload apps on your Amazon Kindle Fire

-First, you need to enable app installation from unknown sources:
+First, you need to enable app installation from unknown sources

 - Open the Settings app on your Amazon Fire device.